SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > I LOVED THEM SO MUCH, LET THEM BECOME A PART OF ME.
 >
-> BUT I KEPT A LITTLE BIT OF MYSELF FROM THEM, TOO, NEVER LETTING MYSELF GET TOO CLOSE, IN THE FEAR THEY'D TRASH IT, BREAK IT, BREAK ME.
+> BUT I KEPT A LITTLE BIT OF MYSELF FROM THEM, TOO, NEVER LETTING MYSELF GET TOO CLOSE, IN THE FEAR THEY'D TRASH IT, BREAK IT--
+>
+> BREAK ME.
 >
 > I GUESS--